>>> Exercises

 Gut Exercise: Grounding Pressure

-Feel your weight, posture, and physical boundaries.
+Feel your weight, posture, and the grounded activation in your lower body.

 Repeat 3 times.